Sarah reluctantly allowed me to write this, what I consider the greatest compliment Sarah has ever received.

 She returned later the same day, again holding a hand over an eye while inspecting many of Sarah's paintings.
 After a long time she said "I’m ready to buy” and pointed at 8 images of various sizes.
 After purchasing she asked if could help carry them to her car.

-She said; “I've been a fan of Sarah's work for quite sometime but have never purchased before today.
-Unfortunately I have a tumor growing on my optic nerve, hence the reason my vision is fading in 1 eye.
-These paintings will hang in my hospital room for a few weeks where i will live as I am prepped for a series of extensive surgeries.
-There is a chance I will not survive them, and if I do there is also a chance that I'll permanently lose my vision.
-I thought it would be nice to be able to look at something very special, since it could be the last thing I am ever able to see.”
+While walking the the parking lot I thanked her for the large purchase.
+She said; “I've been a fan of Sarah's work for quite sometime.
+Unfortunately I have a tumor growing on my optic nerve, my vision is mostly gone from one of my eyes.
+These paintings will hang in my hospital room for a few weeks while I'm being prepped for the surgery There is a chance I will not survive, even if I do there is a chance that I'll be blind.
+I thought it would be nice to be able to look at something very special, since it's quite possible they will be the last thing I am ever able to see.”

+Tears were in my eyes by the time I returned to our booth.
 We never heard from this customer again.